 Nowhere in the Lower 48 is there more abundant wildlife than in the greater Yellowstone region.
-Yellowstone Park is home to the largest concentration of large and small mammals in the Lower 48 states, and most of the species that live in the park also inhabit regions of Grand Teton National Park and the states of Wyoming, Montana and Idaho.
+Yellowstone Park is home to the largest concentration of large and small mammals, and most of the species that live in the park also inhabit regions of Grand Teton National Park and the states of Wyoming, Montana, and Idaho.
 The following is a summary of some of the more popular wild animals that live in Yellowstone Park and where visitors might best view each.
 Just remember to keep your distance.
 Although they may appear tame, these wild animals are just that—wild.

-Yellowstone is home to about 3,500 bison.
+Yellowstone is home to about 3,500 bison (sometimes called buffalo).
 Bison are respected not only for their size, but also for their resilience.
 At the turn of the century, America’s wild bison—which at one time numbered 60 million— had dwindled to about two dozen animals.

 The bison in Yellowstone today are descendants of those survivors.
 Bison can weigh up to 2,000 pounds.
 Although they seem docile, they are unpredictable and have been known to charge at visitors who approach them too closely.

 Where to see them: In Yellowstone Park, check out the Lamar and Hayden valleys—both great places to watch bison.
 Also look for them near Pelican Valley, the Lower Geyser Basin and in Gibbon Meadows.